-Each of the following charts shows the relationship between CAP and the required performance measures in the tabular disclosure; Baker Hughes TSR (Value of Initial Fixed \$100 Investment), Net Income (loss), and Adjusted EBITDA (Company Selected Measure).
-The first chart shows the relationship between Baker Hughes TSR and Peer Group TSR (Value of initial Fixed \$100 Investment).
+Each of the following charts shows the relationship between CAP and the required performance measures in the tabular disclosure; Baker Hughes TSR (value of initial fixed \$100 investment), Net Income (loss), and Adjusted EBITDA (Company Selected Measure).
+The first chart shows the relationship between Baker Hughes TSR and its peer group TSR (value of initial fixed \$100 investment).
 The Human Capital and Compensation Committee does not use Net Income as a standalone metric to directly determine pay outcomes.
-Instead, the Committee believes that Adjusted EBITDA better reflects the Company's performance and aligns executives' interests with stockholders' interests as it relates to the Company's strategic priorities.
+Instead, the Committee believes that Adjusted EBITDA better reflects the Company's performance and aligns executives' interests with shareholders' interests as it relates to the Company's strategic priorities.